RTippin/messenger/docs/ChatBots.md

   - This job will only be dispatched if the message sent is from a group thread, not a system message, not from a bot, is a text based message, and its thread has bots enabled.
 - `BotActionMessageHandler` will process each active bot on the messages thread, loading all attached actions on the bots, and looping through them to match any triggers against the message sent.
 - When a trigger is matched against the message, we will instantiate that actions [BotActionHandler][link-action-handler] and execute its `handle` method.

 ---

+### Success and Failure Events

+- If a [BotActionHandler][link-action-handler] throws an exception while being handled, it will be caught and dispatched in the [BotActionFailedEvent][link-action-failed-event].
+- Upon a [BotActionHandler][link-action-handler] being handled successfully, the [BotActionHandledEvent][link-action-handled-event] will be dispatched.
+  - You must attach your own event listeners to these events if you plan do utilize them.
+  - Please see the [Events Documentation][link-events-docs] for more information.

+---